Mentoring Women in Business: Meet Laura and Freda

 For Laura it was about sharing her own experiences for Freda’s benefit: “When I first got pregnant I was firing on all cylinders; what I learned from that was the importance of taking some time for yourself.
 I told Freda that self-care is the most overlooked part of becoming a new mother.”

 As the year passed, sharing concerns and ideas about both Freda’s professional and personal life led to remarkable results for her: “I gained new leadership insights, expanded my network and I’m in the process of entering new markets all because of the mentoring programme.
 I even ended up having an interview with CNN International!”

 As COVID-19 hit Ghana, Freda had to be resilient to adapt but was able to continue paying all employees while they adapted their roles.

 All these lasting skills and achievements were underscored by a growth in Freda’s self-belief, as she highlights: “Laura’s support and her availability to listen allowed me to gain confidence in the decisions I made.”

 Laura comes away from this experience with a new set of skills and an affirmation of the power of women entrepreneurs.
 “This opportunity supported my listening skills, it gave me awareness of cultural differences and how they can improve perspective.”

-These outcomes would not have been possible had Laura not participated as a mentor through Marsh and McLennan Companies.
-“While working with MMC, I have had the opportunity to mentor several women and I was able to call upon my experiences of that for Freda.
+These outcomes would not have been possible had Laura not participated as a mentor through Marsh McLennan.
+“While working with MMC, I have had the opportunity to mentor several women and I was able to call upon my experiences for Freda.
 MMC has always been the wind in my sails throughout my career.”